 In the last two months, Ireland has seen a drastic uptick in tourism.
 This has been long anticipated by the Irish hospitality industry, who have been subject to one of the longest lockdowns in Europe!
-So, come on and support the Irish by checking out the best hotels in Cork for 2022.
+So, come on and support the Irish by checking out the best hotels in Cork.

 This list includes Dublin hotels at every price point.
 They are categorized as follows:

 Our Partnership with Booking.com.
 If you like our content, please book by clicking on our Booking.com links.
 The price is the same for you and we get a small commission that helps support our helpful blog content.
 We’ve partnered with Booking.com because they have the most options, great prices, and a solid loyalty program.

 The Best “Super Expensive” Hotels In Cork